 Williams certainly proved capable as a receiver, but he didn't stand out as a natural pass catcher.
 PFF charted him with 3 drops on 27 catchable passes in 2020.
 When securing the catch, he showed more make-you-miss ability with 9 missed tackles forced....

 Human bowling, basically.

 As a route-runner, there wasn't a ton to go off.
 But the below clip stood out.
-Williams finds himself isolated against Notre Dame LB Jeremiah Owusu-Koramoah, an upcoming Round 1 pick and a strong coverage guy.
+Williams finds himself isolated against Notre Dame LB Jeremiah Owusu-Koramoah, a likely Round 1 pick and a strong coverage guy.

 Williams' pass blocking looked just fine.
 He gave up a couple of pressures in the 6 games I watched, but overall, he looked like the aggressor.
 We know he's built to handle blitzing DBs/LBs.

 Williams looks like a 3-down back at the next level.
 He brings plus size, excellent tackle-breaking ability and enough in the passing game to project such a role.
 His NFL fit will determine whether he becomes anything close to a workhorse.

 The Jets, Bills, Dolphins, Steelers, Falcons and Cardinals each have varying degrees of RB need (and Round 2 draft capital).
 I'd be mildly surprised if he makes it past Pittsburgh at pick #55.
 I wouldn't be shocked if he goes ahead of either Najee Harris or Travis Etienne.